csci1951a-spring-2025/final-projects-mink/reports/analysis_deliverable.md

 * `p` refers to manhattan vs euclidean distance for neighbor calculations

 We also used a 5-fold stratified cross validation for KNN.
 Again, we stratified our dataset for the initial `train_test_split` and the k-fold cross validation.
-Along with accuracy and balance accuracy, we also reported the adjusted rand index (`ARI`), normalized mutual information (`NMI`), and the homogeneity score of the clusters. `ARI` measures the similarity between two clusterings by considering all pairs of samples and counting pairs that are assigned consistently in both clusterings.
+Along with accuracy and balanced accuracy, we also reported the adjusted rand index (`ARI`), normalized mutual information (`NMI`), and the homogeneity score of the clusters. `ARI` measures the similarity between two clusterings by considering all pairs of samples and counting pairs that are assigned consistently in both clusterings.
 It adjusts for chance, meaning a score of 0 indicates random labeling, while 1 means perfect match. `NMI` quantifies the mutual dependence between the predicted and true labels using information theory; it normalizes mutual information by the average entropy of the labelings, ranging from 0 (no mutual information) to 1 (perfect correlation).
 Homogeneity measures whether each cluster contains only members of a single class.
 It is computed using entropy: a cluster is homogeneous if all its elements belong to the same ground-truth class, with values ranging from 0 to 1.

 Unlike the XGBoost model, we used the average of all the metrics (accuracy, balanced accuracy, `ARI`, `NMI`, and homogeneity) for the selection of best parameters in the cross validation.
 This works as these are all 0-1 metrics where 1 is a perfect score.